ory/docs/docs/kratos/concepts/index.md

 Even for alternative use cases for example mobile, browser, or native application there is either a cookie, which accesses the application directly through the browser, or a token that accesses the application using a programmatic client via an API.
-While it is nowadays common - but bad practice - to use tokens for "Single Page Apps" or apps running on the client-side browser, there is no real difference between these two approaches as both represent a set of credentials valid for a certain domain or a number of domains.
+While it's nowadays common - but bad practice - to use tokens for "Single Page Apps" or apps running on the client-side browser, there is no real difference between these two approaches as both represent a set of credentials valid for a certain domain or a number of domains.